lunasec-io/lunasec/docs/blog/2022-05-24-pypi-ctx-package-compromised.md

   ~
 -->

-## PyPi package, ctx, compromised
+## PyPi package, `ctx`, compromised

-After 7 years, the pypi package ctx received a version update.
-The version was changed from `0.1.2` to `0.2.2` and in this update, malicious code was observed being added.
+After 7 years, the pypi package `ctx` received a version update.
+A malicious version of ctx was published under `0.2.2` as and update to the previous `0.1.2`.
+In this post we'll be reviewing the malicious code that was introduced.

 <!--truncate-->

+## Malicious Code in `ctx` version `0.2.2`

-Malicous code that was addex to the `ctx` package.
+The following code was added to the package:

 ```python
 def __init__(self):